moranneil/DATA-REPRESENTATION---BIG-PROJECT-2020/README.md

 #### DELETE - Deleting an entry in the Database

 To delete an entry from the server press the **Delete** button beside the entry you wish to delete.
 The newly created and updated entry is deleted.
-The screenshot below highlighs the button to press.
+The screenshot below highlights the button to press.

 <img src="Images/Deletebutton.JPG" alt="Delete button" width="800">